apscan/indexer/developer-docs-site/docs/guides/sign-a-transaction.md

 ### BCS

-Binary Canonical Serialization (BCS) is a serialization format.
+Binary Canonical Serialization (BCS) is a serialization format applied to the raw (unsigned) transaction.
 See [BCS][bcs] for a description of the design goals of BCS.

 BCS is not a self-describing format.
 As such, in order to deserialize a message, one must know the message type and layout ahead of time.

-An example of how BCS serializes a string.
+An example of how BCS serializes a string is shown below:
 ```typescript
 // A string is serialized as: byte length + byte representation of the string.
 The byte length is required for deserialization.
 Without it, no way the deserializer knows how many bytes to deserialize.
 const bytes: Unint8Array = bcs_serialize_string("aptos");